mvanderlyn27/odyssey_backend/docs/workouts.md

             Request Body: { planExerciseId: UUID, actualExerciseId: UUID, setNumber: Int, actualReps: Int, actualWeight: Float, actualWeightUnit: 'kg'|'lb', notes?: String }.

-        Output: 201 Created with the ID of the new workout_log_sets record.
+        Output: 201 Created with the ID of the inserted or updated workout_log_sets record.

-        Usage: Log each completed set during the workout session.
+        Usage: Logs or updates the details for a specific set within a workout session.
+Performs an "upsert": if a log set already exists for the given logId, planExerciseId, and setNumber, it updates that record; otherwise, it creates a new record.
 Frontend sends the weight value and unit exactly as the user entered it.

     POST /workouts/logs/:logId/complete